Brett-Kennedy/ClassificationThresholdTuner/README.md

 If two or more classes have predicted probabilities over their threshold, we take the higher.
 If none do, we take the default class.

 If the default class has the highest predicted probability, it will be predicted.

+## AUROC and F1 Scores
+Numerous metrics are uses for classification problems, but for simplicity, we will consider for the moment just two of the more common, the Area Under a Receiver Operator Curver (AUROC) and the F1 score (specifially, the macro score).
+These are often both useful, though measure two different things.
+AUROC measures how well-ordered the predictions are.
+It applies only to binary prediction, but in a multi-class probablem, we can calculate the AUROC score for each class by treating the problem as a one-vs-all problem.
+For example, we can calculate the AUROC for each of "Normal Behavior", "Buffer Overflow", "Port Scan", and "Phishing".
+For the AUROC for "Normal Behavior", we treat the problem as predicted "Normal Behavior" vs not "Normal Behavior", and so on.

+In a binary classification problem, AUROC evaluates how well the model tends to give higher probability for the positive class to records of the positive class.
+That is, it looks at the rank order of the probabilities (not the actual probabilities, and not the class predictions).

+F1 Score, on the other hand, looks at the class predictions, not considering the probabilities behind them.

+Other metrics, such as Brier Score and Log-Loss look at the probabilities themselves.
+But, to create class predictions from probabilities, it's necessary only that the rank order of the probabilites is good.
+If the AUROC is high, it will be possible to create a set of class predictions with a high F1 score.

+However, it's also possible to have a high AUROC and low F1 Score, or a high F1 Score and low AUROC.
+The former is likely due to a poor choice of threshold.
+The latter is likely due to a particuarly good choice of threhsold (where most thresholds would perform poorly).

+## APIs
+The tool provides five APIs:
+- two to assess the quality of the predictions given a set of ground truth values and predictions (either probabilities or class predictions).
+- two to visualize the implications of using different threhsolds
+- one to optimize the threshold(s) for a specfied metric